On the largest Lyapunov exponent for products of Gaussian matrices: Background information about Lyapunov exponents

 where $Q$ is an arbitrary orthogonal matrix.
-This implies that the changes in the volume of a $k$-dimensional element are independent from step to step and that their distribution is the same as if they were applied to the element spanned by the standard basis vectors $\mathbf{e}_{i},$
+This implies that the changes in the volume of a $k$-dimensional element are independent from step to step and that their distribution is the same as if they were applied to the element spanned by the standard basis vectors $\mathbf{e}_{i}.$ Hence, by the law of large numbers,

 where $G_{k}$ denotes a random $d$-by-$k$ matrix with the identically distributed standard Gaussian entries.
 (For details of the argument see \cite {newman86a} and \cite{newman86b}.)
-Sometimes it is useful to write this formula as

-This argument works for complex Gaussian matrices as well.
-For quaternion Gaussian matrices, it should be modified because the theory of exterior products and volume elements is not sufficiently developed for modules over the quaternion skew-field.
-Luckily, the basic formulas (\ref {basic_formula0}) and (\ref{basic_formula}) are still valid, as we will see in a later section.

 While formula (\ref{basic_formula0}) allows one to compute all Lyapunov exponents, it is essentially a multidimensional integral which can be computationally demanding.
-For this reason, it is of interest to obtain a more explicit way for the Lyapunov exponent calculation.
+For this reason, it is of interest to obtain a more explicit way to calculate the Lyapunov exponents.

-For real Gaussian matrices and the simplest situation when $\Sigma =\sigma ^{2}I$ and $I$ is the identity matrix, Newman showed in \cite{newman86b}) that
+For real Gaussian matrices and the simplest situation when $\Sigma =\sigma ^{2}I$ and $I$ is the identity matrix, Newman showed in \cite{newman86b} that

 where $\Psi \left( x\right) $ is the digamma function, $\Psi \left( x\right) :=\left( \log \Gamma \left( x\right) \right) ^{\prime }.$ (At the positive integer points, $\Psi \left( n\right) =\sum_{k=1}^{n-1}\frac{1}{k}-\gamma ,$ where $\gamma =0.5772\ldots $ is the Euler constant.
 At half-integers, $\Psi \left( n+1/2\right) =\sum_{k=1}^{n}\frac{1}{k-1/2}-2\log 2-\gamma .$ The asymptotic behavior of the digamma function is given by the formula $\Psi \left( z\right) =\log z-\frac{1}{2z}-\frac{1}{12z^{2}}\left( 1+O\left( \frac{ 1}{z^{2}}\right) \right) $.)